dineshmoorthy/dineshmoorthy.github.io/GITHUB_PAGES_DEPLOYMENT.md

-# GitHub Pages Deployment Guide
+# GitHub Pages Deployment Guide for selfportfolio

-This repository is configured to automatically deploy to GitHub Pages when changes are pushed to the main branch.
-This document explains how the deployment process works and how to configure it.
+This repository is configured to automatically deploy to GitHub Pages on https://github.com/dineshmoorthy/selfportfolio when changes are pushed to the main branch.
+This document explains the deployment process step-by-step.

 ## Deployment Workflow